 Research

-Every claim SOCRATES makes about improving reasoning is treated as a hypothesis, tested against standardized instruments, and published regardless of outcome.
+Every outcome claim SOCRATES makes about supporting reasoning development will be treated as a hypothesis until tested against established instruments.

 We do not make outcome claims without data.
-Every study is pre-registered before data collection begins.
-We use established psychometric instruments — including the Watson-Glaser Critical Thinking Appraisal — rather than inventing our own metrics.
+We intend to pre-register formal studies before data collection begins, using established psychometric instruments — including the Watson-Glaser Critical Thinking Appraisal — rather than inventing our own metrics.

-Our validation roadmap spans three studies over 30 months, each with pre-defined pass/fail criteria.
-If the data does not support our hypothesis, we publish the null result and adjust the product accordingly.
+Our planned validation roadmap spans three studies over 30 months, each with planned evaluation targets.
+If the data does not support our hypothesis, we intend to report that transparently and adjust the product accordingly.

 SOCRATES measures reasoning across five empirically grounded dimensions, scored on a 1–5 scale after every session: